Disappearance of Pascal Zimmer: Main accused

+In the early 1990s, Andrea Müller entered a relationship with Christa Weyand's brother, who allowed her to move in with him in exchange for sex.
+Once this arrangement ceased, Weyand's brother left Müller with his sister, who became Müller's official caretaker in September 1993.
+Weyand instructed Müller to collect welfare from government offices and would also act as her pimp.
+The latter operation was initially undertaken at their shared home before being moved to a back room in Weyand's first bar, taking payment by Müller's clients directly.
+Every month, Weyand also took 500 DM for rent and 400 DM in household contribution.
+When Müller fell pregnant with "Kevin", Weyand convinced Müller to not put the child up for adoption, with Weyand taking legal guardianship of the boy and receiving half of the resultant 600 DM Erziehungsgeld.
+Müller maintained that she disagreed with the sexual exploitation of "Kevin" by Weyand, but also insisted that he was not otherwise abused by Weyand, who characterised the accusation from her brother as a smear attempt due to their inheritance feud.
+The Saarbrücken social office had records of alleged abuse against "Kevin" dating back to 31 October 1995, when "Kevin" was ten months old, sourced from neighbours, with Weyand already facing charges by the office since January 2001.

 Reconstruction

 According to the testimonies, most of the defendants only knew each other by nicknames (Luddi, Jupp, Kurti, Siggi, Gabi, etc.).
-Christa Weyand allegedly offered the sexual exploitation of children since at least 1999, when she opened her bar.
+Christa Weyand allegedly offered the sexual exploitation of children since at least 1999, when she first opened the Tosa-Klause.
 Before "Kevin", she allegedly facilitated the rape of several different children, most under the foster care of customers or their acquaintances.
 "Kevin" had met Pascal a while earlier and sometimes played with him, which Pascal's mother wasn't aware of.
 Though Peter Sch. claimed to have raped Pascal before 30 September 2001, it was later assumed that he mixed up the names and couldn't tell if there were different victims.
 Friends of Sch. also stated that he was with them at the time Pascal was killed.
 Pascal's mother also attested that she often helped her son bath and did not see any wounds on him.